How To Be More Efficient And Consistent In Your Blog Posting

 Content calendars can be created using Google Calendar, Excel spreadsheets, Word docs, or project management tools like ClickUp which is what I use to create and manage my content calendar.

 ClickUp is a cloud-based collaboration and project management tool that has a lot of great features.
-After watching a few videos from content creators that use it I was sold.
+After watching a few videos from content creators who use it I was sold.
 With ClickUp I can easily

 • Organize my content using the drag-and-drop feature